Swati4star/Images-to-PDF/README.md

 [<img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/app/swati4star.createpdf)

 Have JPG when you need a PDF?
 Convert JPG to PDF in a few seconds! :smiley:
-Here is an easy to use android app to convert images to PDF file!
+Here is an easy to use Android app to convert images to PDF file!

 <img src="/screenshots/image_to_pdf.gif"  width="300px">